mebeim/aoc/2021/README.md

     return unmarked_tot * last_number
 ```

-Since all we do in the loop now is a sum, we can also wimplify that:
+Since all we do in the loop now is a sum, we can also simplify that:

 ```python
 def winner_score(card, last_number):